 1. Adjust the perception of change

 Businesses often fail to embrace the importance of change within their organisations; it is rarely seen as a priority in the C-suite.
 Why would it be?
-Change, be it short-term or on-going, isn’t on the agenda for most CEOs or MDs.
+Change, be it short-term or ongoing, isn’t on the agenda for most CEOs or MDs.

-However, given the empowered workforce and changing technology in the modern marketplace, organisations and CEOs should appreciate that change is essential part of their businesses.
-They need to encourage workers to drive change within their teams on a consistent and daily basis, an action that will lead to improved sales, increase in share price, profitability of the business, staff retention etc.
+However, given the empowered workforce and changing technology in the modern marketplace, organisations and CEOs should appreciate that change is an essential part of their businesses.
+They need to encourage workers to drive change within their teams on a consistent and daily basis, an action that will lead to improved sales, increase in share price, profitability of the business, staff retention, etc.

 2. Commitment from all levels of the organisation

-As well as ensuring that executives are on board, establish "Change Champions" within the various workstreams of a business.
-These "Change Champions" should meet regularly to discuss the challenges they are facing within their sub-set team, and report this back to an overall Change Leader.
+As well as ensuring that executives are on board, establish “Change Champions” within the various work streams of a business.
+These “Change Champions” should meet regularly to discuss the challenges they are facing within their sub-set team, and report this back to an overall Change Leader.

 3. Don’t complicate the basics

-Change affects people, process and revenue, as well as cost-reduction.
+Change affects people, processes, and revenue, as well as cost-reduction.
 The most competitive organisations will be those that are change-adapters and driving change-frontiers.
 However, organisations need to ensure that where they are investing their resources is driving the highest profitability and project success.
 The ROI needs to be kept in mind when marshalling the right level of resources to affect change; companies will have to say “no” to some good ideas.